JesseAldridge/toothbrush/readme.txt

 Press the up/down arrows to select a note.
 Hit return to either open the matching file or create a new file if there are no matches.

-ctrl+n to create a new note from the current query
+ctrl+n will also create a new note from the current query

 License
 ---